 The Indian government has ambitious plans to shift on a mass scale to electric vehicles (EVs) by 2030.
 The plans are opulent and certainly hold several paybacks for environment conservation.

-While the transformative thrust for electric vehicles is a very positive move for India and the world, it presents myriad opportunities as well as challenges.
+While the transformative thrust for electric vehicles, especially given the sustainable energy consumption of electric vehicles, is a very positive move for India and the world, it presents myriad opportunities as well as challenges.

 Mitsubishi Electric has already taken a step towards making the idea of mass scale shifting to electric vehicles a reality.
-The company recently launched a new J-Series transfer molded power semiconductor module (T-PM) mainly for motor drive applications in electric and hybrid vehicles.
-It is known that automotive components must especially meet stringent safety standards, which creates demands for power semiconductor modules that provide greater reliability than modules for industrial equipment.
+The company recently launched a new J1-Series, a direct water-cooling (pin-fin) structure, mainly for motor drive applications in electric and hybrid vehicles.
+Automotive components must meet stringent safety standards, a fact which creates demands for power semiconductor modules by power semiconductor manufacturers that provide greater reliability than modules for industrial equipment.
 Mitsubishi Electric pioneered the mass production of power semiconductor modules for hybrid vehicles in 1997.

-The company’s new module is expected to contribute to further compactness, weight reduction and reduced power consumption in inverters for electric and hybrid vehicles.
+Contributing to making us one of the best power semiconductor manufacturers, the company’s new power semiconductor module is expected to contribute to further compactness, weight reduction and reduced power consumption in inverters for electric and hybrid vehicles.
 It has some cutting-edge features like reduced inverter size and weight achieved through the extra compact package with high integration.
-The compact power semiconductor module features a highly integrated sixth-generation IGBT with a carrier-stored trench-gate bipolar transistor (CSTBTTM) structure and high-thermal conductivity isolation sheet in a transfer molded package.
-It realises compact EV/HEV inverter designs by achieving 36% smaller footprint and 42% lighter weight compared with the existing J-Series CT300DJH060 automotive power semiconductor module.
+The compact power semiconductor module features a highly integrated seventh generation IGBT with a carrier-stored trench-gate bipolar transistor (CSTBTTM) structure and seventh generation diodes.
+The direct cooling pin-fin structure achieves 30% lower thermal resistance and 40% smaller footprint.